boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 ## Specifics

-A non-streaming implementation can be found at the `fio.h` header, in the static function: `fio_risky_hash`.
+A non-streaming C implementation can be found at the `fio.h` header, in the static function: `fio_risky_hash` and later on in this document.

 Risky Hash uses 4 reading vectors, each containing 64 bits.